site logo

 CA/0025 THE WILDLIFE TRUSTS FOR BIRMINGHAM & THE BLACK COUNTRY: INTERNATIONAL DAWN CHORUS DAY

 International Dawn Chorus Day boasts a position as one of the most enduring and popular annual environmental events on the calendar.
 The simple concept is of early morning gatherings to hear the dawn chorus at nature reserves, parks or other open spaces, often followed by a healthy, hearty breakfast.
 The history and background to this exciting event is documented on www.idcd.info, the IDCD website.
-In 2005, over 150 events from around the world were registered, with many, many more unregistered events.
+Over 150 events from around the world were registered initially, with many, many more unregistered events.
 Participating UK organisations include The Wildlife Trusts, RSPB, Wildfowl and Wetlands Trust, National Trust, English Nature, Scottish Natural Heritage, Local Authority Ranger Services and very many more, down to small local groups.
 Birdwatch Ireland organises a busy programme of events in Eire.
 Thousands of individuals make the effort to rise early and appreciate Nature's daily miracle on International Dawn Chorus Day.
 Millions more get to here about the event and learn more about the need to conserve wild birds.
 Excellent press and media coverage was achieved, mostly in the UK, but also with a good profile in North America, Europe and elswhere in the world.
 The message of International Dawn Chorus Day is a simple one, allowing hundreds of organisations to raise the profile of their essential conservation work for wild birds and their habitats.
 The colours and sounds of wild birds make this a sponsorship opportunity well suited to multi-media promotion, especially using the web.
 International Dawn Chorus Day needs sponsorship support so that the organisation can encourage a greater number of event registrations; run a telephone/email support service for event organisers and help people find their local event; and also to raise the profile of the event even higher.
 The UK organisers also want to increase their contact with overseas event organisers, especially in Europe, North America, Australasia and Southern Africa.
 This is a package with great appeal for a UK-based organisation.
 The organisers have been able to make International Dawn Chorus Day a remarkable success - with your support, they say, it could be the biggest international wildlife event of all!
 For the full story, visit the website or get in touch.
 Contact: Mr. Neil Wyatt, Chief Executive.
 Address: 28 Harborne Road, Edgbaston, Birmingham B15 3AA.
 Tel.: 0121 454 1199.
 Fax: 0121 454 6556.
 E-mail: idcd@bbcwildlife.org.uk.

 link to website